pybind/pybind11/README.md

 3. Microsoft Visual Studio 2015 or newer
 4. Intel C++ compiler v15 or newer

+## About

+This project was created by [Wenzel Jakob](https://www.mitsuba-renderer.org/~wenzel/).
+Significant features and/or improvements to the code were contributed by Jonas Adler,
+Sylvain Corlay,
+Axel Huebl,
+Johan Mabille, and
+Tomasz Miąsko.

 ### License

 pybind11 is provided under a BSD-style license that can be found in the